-Your guide to the best beaches in Naples, Florida and Marco Island beach.
+A guide to some of the best beaches in Naples and Marco Island.

-Known as the Paradise Coast, this quiet corner of Naples, FL beaches in southwest Florida provides some of the most beautiful beaches in the Sunshine State.
+This quiet corner of Naples, Fla., beaches in southwest Florida provides some of the most beautiful beaches in the Sunshine State.

 Expect fine white sand dotted with palm trees along the shore of the Gulf of Mexico.